Wisconsin Intellectual and Developmental Disabilities and Mental Health (IDD-MH) System Improvement

 Stay in the loop

-Sign up to get email notices.
-We’ll send you news about this important work.
+Join the Community of Practice (opens external link).
+You'll get email notices with news about this important work.
 We may also share opportunities to get involved.

 Have questions?
 Email us at DHSDMSIMSI@dhs.wisconsin.gov.